CollaboraOnline/CollaboraOnline.github.io/content/post/build-code.md

 ]
 +++

-Are you interested in contributing but do not know where to start?
-Head over documentation or start of by following these step-by-step instructions and build `CODE` from scratch.
+Are you interested in contributing but don't know where to start?
+Head over documentation or start by following these step-by-step instructions and build `CODE` from scratch.

 <!--more-->